 • promotes well-known masterpieces and lesser-known works of the contemporary a cappella repertoire with outstanding performances, excellent recordings, and accurate publications of new choral music;

 • advances ongoing creativity in the choral art by commissioning world-premiere works from innovative composers, and producing imaginative programs that incorporate collaboration with the visual, theatrical, and literary arts;

 • expands its presence in the arts community by engaging its current audience, educating future choral enthusiasts, and continuing to provide compelling choral experiences for persons of every age and socio-economic background;

 • establishes itself as a financially sustainable non-profit corporation that realizes its artistic and organizational goals through increasingly substantial earned revenues and the support of diverse private and public sources; and

 • cultivates a community of committed, enthusiastic singers, organized volunteers, and structured leadership that nurtures the artistic growth of each individual within an atmosphere of mutual respect.

-Now in its twentieth season, Seattle’s most innovative chorus has drawn local, national, and international praise for performing rarely-heard compositions of contemporary music for unaccompanied voices, for infusing elements of the literary, theatrical, and visual arts into the typical concert experience, and for performing settings of poetry, philosophy, and spiritual writings from around the world.
+Now in its twenty-first season, Seattle’s most innovative chorus has drawn local, national, and international praise for performing rarely-heard compositions of contemporary music for unaccompanied voices, for infusing elements of the literary, theatrical, and visual arts into the typical concert experience, and for performing settings of poetry, philosophy, and spiritual writings from around the world.